-There were no material realized gains or losses recognized for the years ended December 31, 2018, 2017 and 2016.
+There were no material realized gains or losses recognized for the years ended December 31, 2017, 2016 and 2015.

-Although we generally do not have the intent to sell any specific securities held at December 31, 2018, in the ordinary course of managing our debt securities portfolio, we may sell securities prior to their maturities for a variety of reasons, including diversification, credit quality, yield, liquidity requirements and funding obligations.
+Although we generally do not have the intent to sell any specific securities held at December 31, 2017, in the ordinary course of managing our investment securities portfolio, we may sell securities prior to their maturities for a variety of reasons, including diversification, credit quality, yield, liquidity requirements and funding obligations.